About Us

 The 1847 Financial Special Needs Planning Team works with families who need help creating a comprehensive financial strategy for their loved one with special needs — developing a complete financial and social strategy to assist individuals in living the life they desire.

-Whether you're a family, a supporter, or simply curious about neuroinclusive cohousing — we'd love to connect.
+Whether you're a family, a supporter, or simply curious about our neuroinclusive planned community model — we'd love to connect.